1001 - Public Communications

 Press Conference and Interviews: The superintendent [or designee] may hold a press conference or respond to a request for an interview with the media on behalf of the district or board.
 Press conferences and interviews planned or pre-arranged for district or school activities will include the superintendent [or designee].
 It is within the discretion of the superintendent to determine whether a press conference or interview will be held to provide a timely response to either a media request or in response to a district issue.

-The media or individual will request permission to photograph, video, or broadcast in a specific school or district facility during hours of operation.
+The media or individual will request permission to photograph, videotape, or broadcast in a specific school or district facility during hours of operation.
 Media or individual presence in a classroom for the purpose of featuring selected programs or practices may be approved provided that the presence does not disrupt the normal operation of the classroom or service, and the purpose for the broadcast or video is to advance the mission of the district.
-Requests for photography, video, or broadcasting in school and district facilities should be made to the Communications and Media Coordinator.
+Requests for photography, video, or broadcasting in school and district facilities should be made to the Executive Director of Communications.
 Requests may be denied because of insufficient time or reasonableness.

 The superintendent is responsible for developing guidelines and procedures for press releases, press conferences, interviews, broadcast and video, and any other requests from media for information about school and district events.